GATERAGE/neuralnet/README.md

    - Hit **Ingest**.
    - Then enter a query (“Summarize the doc...”), pick LLM backend (local/OpenAI/etc.), and click **Submit**.

 You now have a **production-oriented** RAGE system that can dynamically adapt chunk size for large context windows.
-Enjoy!
+Open Source or go away.